HarshV8/Buffer_Overflow_Example/README.md

 lets us overwrite the memory in parts that we were not supposed to write to.
 Normally that would cause a Segmentation Fault, But if the Variables are arranged in a specific order in the Stack,then it causes STRCPY to overwrite them!

+## Stack Cookie
+Simple code which adds a 8 bit character as "Stack Cookie" and poses a challenge for user to crack.